 Sleep problems like insomnia can be caused by many different factors, including chronic pain, acid reflux, and depression.
 But did you know that your issue could also be triggered by a small gland called the thyroid?

-The thyroid is responsible for regulating an important hormone that keeps your body warm and help organs function properly.
+The thyroid is responsible for regulating an important hormone that keeps your body warm and helps organs function properly.
 If your thyroid isn’t working correctly, it can cause a lot of problems, including getting in the way of your sleep.

-There are two types of thyroid conditions: overactive or underactive.
+There are two types of thyroid conditions: overactive or under-active.
 How the gland impacts your sleep depends on which condition you have.

 When your gland produces too much thyroid hormone, this is known as hyperthyroidism.